kendradias/ISSP3/README.md

 - MongoDB connection details
 - DocuSign integration keys
 - API endpoints
-- SMTP Credentials (gmail address app and password)
+- SMTP Credentials (gmail address app and password, you must generate your own and add them to the USER and PASSWORD feilds - see env.example file)

 ### 4. MongoDB Connection